 Another best practice is to use single sign-on (SSO), an authentication method that allows users to securely authenticate different websites or applications with one set of credentials.
 This is built on a trust relationship between the application and the identity provider, demonstrating a trusted source.

-3. Apply Zero Trust Practices
+3. Apply Zero Trust Practices and Strategy

 With the growth of the hybrid workforce and the migration to the cloud, Zero Trust offers a strategic approach to cybersecurity that’s rooted in the principle of “never trust, always verify.”
 It’s designed to protect cloud environments with authentication, authorization and validation for security configuration and posture before access is granted or continued.